-Early voting also would permit voters to tailor their schedules so they could cast a ballot without missing work or vote when transportation was available.
+Giving voters a week before the election to cast ballots would permit them to tailor their schedules so they could cast a ballot without missing work or vote when transportation or child care was available.
 For some, having that flexibility is not just a convenience, it can determine whether they have the chance to vote at all.